-When we, humans, are given great power, even the best of us can and will be corrupted, disrupting the bonds we build with our loved ones; hurting the very ones we love.
+When we are given great power, even the best of us can and will be corrupted, disrupting the bonds we build with our loved ones; hurting the very ones we love.

-Sh’wul was a simple farmer who was chosen to be the first king of the 12 disunited tribes of the Chosen People of YHWH.
-The enormous power given a king eventually corrupts Sh’wul’s character, making him prideful, arrogant, and defiant of the exacting commands of YHWH – the very God who chose him to be king.
-The old Prophet Sh’muel declares that Sh’wul has lost the good favour of God and that a new and more worthy king will have to be chosen.
-Traumatized, Sh’wul resorts to alcohol and substance abuse, as he descends into mental ill-health.
+Sha'ul was a simple farmer who was chosen to be the first king of the 12 disunited tribes of the Chosen People of YHWH.
+The enormous power given a king eventually corrupts Sha'ul, making him prideful, arrogant, and defiant of the exacting commands of YHWH – the very God who chose him to be king.
+The old Prophet Sh’muel declares that Sha'ul has lost the good favour of God and that a new and more worthy king will have to be chosen.
+Humiliated and traumatized, Sha'ul resorts to alcohol and substance abuse, as he descends into mental ill-health.

-In his pursuit of this mega-destiny, he begins to lose sight of his anointing, focusing instead on his ever-growing kingly powers.
+In his pursuit of this mega-destiny, he begins to lose sight of his divine anointing, focusing instead on his ever-growing kingly powers.
 When he is captivated by the alluring, Bat Sheva, King David commands that she be brought to him.
 Soon after Bat Sheva falls pregnant.
 To spare the woman from condemnation and to save his royal reputation, David orders the murder of Bat Sheva's husband.
 King David then marries the widow, Bat Sheva.
-Tragically, their baby boy dies seven days after his birth – the beginning of a morbid chain of Divinely orchestrated consequences brought about by his sins of adultery and murder.

-Also, as King David has become so preoccupied with affairs of the state, his fathering of his sons and heirs becomes inconsequential.
+As King David becomes preoccupied with affairs of the state, his fathering of his sons and heirs becomes inconsequential.
 When his heir apparent, the irresponsible Amnon rapes his own half-sister Tamar, King David fails to redress the situation.
 Taking matters into his own hands, Tamar’s brother Absalom murders Amnon.
-As a consequence of his crime, Absalom is exiled for two years.
-Upon his return, the embittered Absalom leads an insurrection to dethrone his own father.
-This time, King David commands that the insurrection be quelled.
-Absalom is executed in the name of justice.
+Absalom then leads an insurrection to dethrone his own father.
+King David commands that the insurrection be quelled until consequently Absalom is executed in the name of justice.
 Absalom was, in fact, David’s favourite son.

 David’s reign of forty years was hailed as great by his own people as well as his enemies.
 But by the sunset of his life, David had become only a shadow of his warrior self – he had a tremor in his hand, his feet would drag, his sense of balance was compromised, and he suffered from bouts of hypothermia.
 David’s glorious days of kingship were coupled with endless heartache caused upon him by his own family.
 Since becoming king, David rarely made music - he had court musicians to do that for him.